Francis Sudbury moves in

 Traffic warning!
 Monday 2pm.
 April 9th 1883.
 Builder Frederick Shaw of the Manor House at the bottom of Bath Street left his light cart, attached to a young horse, outside the Baptist Chapel only to discover it gone when he returned.
 The horse had taken fright, sped up South Street across the Market Place and down Bath Street.
 Presumably a ‘homing’ horse!
 On reaching the Rutland Hotel it collided with a pillar box, the latter breaking in two, littering letters indiscriminately.
 The horse then came to rest within sight of its stable and with just a few spokes missing from one wheel of the trap.
 Runaway horses were a fairly common traffic hazard at this time!!

-At that time the Sudbury family lived in the old white house opposite Weaver Row, and their warehouse or room for taking in the hose made by outside frame workers was a detached room against the house.
+“Their warehouse or room for taking in the hose made by outside frame workers was a detached room against the White house.
 This room was afterwards Mr. Sudbury’s butchers shop, later on it became Jacob Hawkins’ Cycle Store.

 William Toplis was born in South Street on September 30th 1844, the second illegitimate son of Mary Hackett Daykin Toplis — her first one had died, unnamed, aged five weeks, on March 1st 1843.